mdn/curriculum/curriculum/1-core/2-styling.md

   - Using resolution media queries to serve appropriate assets for different resolution screens

-- \<meta viewport=””\>, and how to use it to get web documents to display appropriately on mobile devices.
+- \<meta viewport=""\>, and how to use it to get web documents to display appropriately on mobile devices.

   - For the sake of accessibility, never set user-scalable=no